 In Japan, cleanliness is next to enlightenment.
 This bestselling guide by a Zen Buddhist monk draws on ancient traditions to show you how a few simple changes to your daily habits - from your early morning routine to preparingfood, from respecting the objects around you to working together as a team -will not only make your home calmer and cleaner, but will leave you feeling refreshed, happier and more fulfilled.

-One of the Guardian's TOP TEN READS for Christmas
+One of the Guardian's TOP TEN BOOKS to gift.

-'It's practical AND beautiful . . . almost like it's an ideal gift . . .'
-Graham Norton, BBC Radio 2
+'It's practical AND beautiful . . . an ideal gift ' Graham Norton, BBC Radio 2